Inventory Management for The Orchard

 The sprint allowed us to make decisions as a team, and be unified in our strategy.

-Wireframes and Stakeholder Feedback
+Wireframes & Stakeholder Feedback

 The next part of the process was for me to quickly create wireframes that were sent to members of the sprint team, and also to stakeholders.